Symbols Of Resilience in Cultures and Arts Around The World

 Fun fact: The oldest working lighthouse in the world is the Tower of Hercules in Spain, which has been in operation since the late 1st century AD!

-See also 15 Symbols Of Forgiveness Around The World
+See also Scorpion Symbolism in Cultures and Arts Around The World

 Chess Pawn: Small but Mighty Potential